 A document issued by the Department of Foreign Affairs and International Trade to control and monitor the importation of designated sensitive goods, as defined in the Import/Export Act.

 Implemented on January 1, 1994 between Canada, the United States, and Mexico to phase out duty on most goods within a ten-year period.
-The exporter must provide a NAFTA Certificate or Statement of Origin for goods that qualify under the NAFTA "Rules of Origin" to the importer so that they can claim NAFTA tariff preference.
+The exporter must provide a CUSMA Certificate or Statement of Origin for goods that qualify under the CUSMA "Rules of Origin" to the importer so that they can claim CUSMA tariff preference.

 Signed authorization, given by an importer, to a Customs Broker or to one of their agents to represent the importer at Customs.
 Also known as the General Agency Agreement.

 Quick Customs release can be obtained by importers or brokers with financial security on file with Canada Customs, by initially submitting minimum documentation, with full documentation being submitted to finalize the Customs Entry within five days.